dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 ## 1.2 The origins of NW.js and Electron

 Back in 2011, Roger Wang managed to find a way to combine WebKit (the browser engine behind Safari, Konqueror, and Google Chrome at the time) with Node.js, so that you could access Node.js modules from the JavaScript code running inside a web page.
 This Node.js module was given the name node-webkit.
-He continued to work on the project at Intel’s Open Source Technology Center in China, which gave its support
+He continued to work on the project at Intel's Open Source Technology Center in China, which gave its support

 to the project by letting Roger work on it full time.
 Not only that, he was allowed to hire others to work on it too.

 In the summer of 2012, a senior college student named Cheng Zhao joined Intel as an intern to work on node-webkit.
 He worked with Roger to help improve its internal architecture, which involved changing how Node.js and WebKit were combined.
 As the code evolved, node-webkit moved from being a mere Node.js module to becoming a framework for desktop apps.
 Node-webkit was given interesting uses within third-party apps.
 The Light Table editor was the first to make use of node-webkit to deliver its functionality and helped to promote the framework to other developers.

 In December of the same year, Cheng left Intel to work at GitHub as a contractor.
-He was tasked with helping to port GitHub’s Atom editor from using Chromium Embedded Framework and native JavaScript bindings to using node-webkit.
+He was tasked with helping to port GitHub's Atom editor from using Chromium Embedded Framework and native JavaScript bindings to using node-webkit.

 The efforts to port Atom to node-webkit encountered difficulties (see https:// github.com/atom/atom/pull/100), so they abandoned that approach.
 Instead, they decided to create a new native shell for Atom, which they called Atom Shell.
 This approach to combining WebKit with Node.js differed from the approach taken by node-webkit.
 Cheng Zhao focused all of his efforts into working on Atom Shell, which GitHub later open sourced shortly after open sourcing its text editor, Atom.